-When our girls would feed in the middle of the night, I would have a hall light on to dimly light their bedroom.
+When our girls would feed in the middle of the night, I would have a hall light on to light their bedroom dimly.
 I would change their diaper and feed them in the semi-dark.
 This always helped them to fall asleep quickly after taking their bottle.

 Is it easier to bottle feed twins?

-I pumped for a while when my girls were in the NICU but when they came home it was hard for me to do both (pump and feed).
-I couldn’t breastfeed because I had thrush Plus, I couldn’t keep up my milk supply for two so my girls were already on formula with my milk.
+I pumped for a while when my girls were in the NICU, but it was hard for me to do both (pump and feed) when they came home.
+I couldn’t breastfeed because I had thrush.
+Plus, I couldn’t keep up my milk supply for two, so my girls were already on formula with my milk.

-In the long run, I found bottle feeding to be WAY easier so my hubs and I could feed simultaneously.
+In the long run, I found bottle feeding WAY easier so my hubs and I could feed simultaneously.

 How do I choose the right bottle for my baby?